Cemetery Tours#6 in Best Things To Do in New Orleans

 The best (and safest) way to see New Orleans' famous cemeteries is to tag along on a guided tour provided by Save Our Cemeteries, a group dedicated to the preservation of New Orleans' sacred burial grounds.
-Tour times, prices and departure points vary depending on the type of cemetery you choose to tour, but generally tours last a little more than an hour and cost $15 to $20 per person.
+Recent tour-goers say the guide are passionate and you'll learn a lot.
+Tour times, prices and departure points vary depending on the type of cemetery you choose to tour, but generally tours last a little more than an hour and cost $15 to $45 per person.
 For more information, check out the Save Our Cemeteries website.

 More Best Things To Do in New Orleans

 If you want an authentic New Orleans experience more removed from the touristy areas of Bourbon Street and the French Quarter, head to the lively Frenchmen Street.
 A popular spot for locals, Frenchmen Street is a four-block stretch of live music, bars, restaurants, night clubs and art galleries.
 Here, not only will you find fewer crowds (albeit not by much), but you'll also encounter cheaper eats and drinks, and better music – it's kind of like Bourbon Street's hipper, trendier cousin.
 If you don't consider yourself a night owl, the Palace Market (open daily 7 p.m. to 1 a.m.) is a shopping haven where locals sell homemade art and jewelry.

 Explore More of New Orleans

 Will WalkeyMarch 12, 2019

 Gwen PratesiMarch 11, 2019

 Zach WatsonJanuary 31, 2019